Welcome to F2

 Hello and welcome to our class homepage!

-I hope that you have had a wonderful October half term and are well rested.
-We are very excited to see you all and we are going to be very busy over the next 7 weeks doing lots of lovely and exciting things, learning lots and of course growing those brains!
+I hope that you have had a wonderful Christmas and are well rested.
+We are very excited to see you all and we are going to be very busy over the next 6 weeks doing lots of lovely and exciting things, learning lots and of course growing those brains!

 In Phonics children will continue their journey to becoming readers!
-We will begin our first week by consolidating any phonemes we need to practice making sure to embed those sounds.
-We will then continue to learn the phonemes v w x and y moving onto the digraphs sh th ng and nk.
-Here, children will continue to learn how to pronounce each initial sound correctly and play the game ‘What’s in the box?’ where they will look at objects that have the initial sound they are learning.
+We will begin our first week by consolidating any phonemes and Phase 2 digraphs we need to practice making sure to embed those sounds.
+We will then start our Phase 3 sounds including ai ee igh and oa .
+Here, children will continue to learn how to pronounce each initial sound correctly and learn the phase to match the sound.
 Furthermore, children will be taught the formation phrase and play some blending games.

 Reading is key to all learning and we would encourage you all to share books daily with your children.
 Developing a love of reading from an early age is essential for every child.
 We will continue our guided reading sessions and we do this four times each week.